PTsolvers/JustRelax.jl/docs/src/man/subduction2d/setup.md

 ```
 ![](setup_3.png)

-And finally we add the subducting slab, whith the trench located at 1430km from the right-hand-side boundary.
+And finally we add the subducting slab, with the trench located at 1430km from the right-hand-side boundary.

 ```julia
 add_box!(